Does My Car Insurance Cover Turo?

 There are some car insurance companies that specifically exclude coverage for cars loaned through Turo.
 These insurance companies include GEICO, Progressive, and Allstate.
 All of these car insurance companies have been known to exclude Turo rentals for owners.
 However, some people have been told that their car insurance from these companies will cover their car on Turo.

 It may depend somewhat on the state that you live in.
 Different states have different legal requirements and obligations for car insurance companies.
 If you are unsure if your car insurance will cover your Turo car, you should check with the insurance company.
 You can also check the car insurance laws in your state to discover if companies have an obligation to extend coverage for your vehicle for business purposes.

 The Bottom Line on Turo Insurance

 You are not automatically insured when you rent a car from Turo.
-If you plan to use your car on Turo, or you plan to borrow a car from Turo, you should probably consider buying the supplemental car insurance from Turo.
-This insurance is provided by Liberty Mutual, a reputable company.
-Even if you have car insurance for your own car or purposes, it can be a good idea to have the supplemental coverage in case of damage or accident.
-If you get the supplemental coverage, you will have the peace of mind of knowing that you are covered in any incident.
+If you plan to use your car on Turo or borrow a car from Turo, you should probably consider buying supplemental car insurance from Turo.
+Liberty Mutual, a reputable company, provides this insurance.
+Even if you have car insurance for your own car or purposes, it can be a good idea to have supplemental coverage in case of damage or accident.
+If you get supplemental coverage, you will have the peace of mind of knowing you are covered in any incident.